realXtend/doc/arch_article/simple.rst

 several possible untrusted sources supported.
 We have focused on the power in the small scale, ability to easily make rich interactive applications.
-In the future, we look forward to continuing collaboration with e.g. the Opensimulator and Sirikata communities to address the trust and scalability issues.
+In the future, we look forward to continuing collaboration with e.g. the OpenSimulator and Sirikata communities to address the trust and scalability issues.
 Opensim is already used to host large grids by numerous people, and the architecture in Sirikata seems promising for the long run [sirikata-scaling]_.